Overview

 I hope to collaborate with a truly wonderful teacher-conductor in Montreal.
 I envision our studio traveling to Montreal to take lessons and play concerts with his group or on our own.

-I will be booking summer concerts for myself, my kids, and of course my students to perform on together, beginning either 2026 or 2027.
+I will be booking summer concerts for myself, my kids, and of course my students to perform on together, beginning in 2027.
 My concept is to select local architectural gems and outdoor spaces in which to create exceptional musical experiences for the community.

 I also normally run concerto competitions in which my students can be featured.
 This is for a more advanced level, but I do create accompaniments even for Book 1 students.

-Christmas Carol concert — hosting it during class, in an evening at my home, or at a local church or another family’s home.
-If you have ideas, let’s talk!
+Christmas Carol concert — at First Presbyterian Church in Glens Falls, possibly expanding to Saratoga Springs and Niskayuna next year.
 I love to combine singing with violin playing.
 What could be more lovely?!
 Last Christmas our kids played “O Come Little Children” at our church as a part of the Children’s skits.
 The whole congregation sang along, and it was very meaningful.
 Please think about creating your own Christmas tradition featuring music and your child’s violin playing.